nxquang-al/wowai-license-plate/README.md

     }
 }
 ```
-Note that *img_output* is a base64 string encode for labeled image
+Note that *img_output* is a base64 string encode for the final image as below: